 Ease of Use

-At a suggested retail price of $220, the ACT Lite is a good value.
+At a suggested retail price of $220, the Deuter AirContact Lite is a good value.
 It has a simple design offering few pockets, yet plenty of adjustment options on a one-size-fits-most backpack.
-For both the beginner and the advanced backpacking woman, the ACT Lite is a middle range priced value.
-There are less expensive packs in our review that offer more features but may lack in ease of use or a compromise in weight.
+Appropriate for both the beginner and the advanced backpacking woman, the AirContact Lite offers a solid value.
+There are less expensive packs in our review that offer more features, but they are often heavier or more complicated to use.

-From the company that has been making backpacks for over one hundred years, the women's specific Deuter ACT Lite will not disappoint.
-It's a simple backpack in a single size that offers more than sufficient padding on the shoulder straps, waist belt, and back frame, and enough adjustment options to comfortably configure to most body sizes and preferences.
-Whether new to backpacking or experienced and looking to simplify, this model is a good value for a simple yet comfortable backpack.
+Deuter has been making backpacks for over one hundred years, and its women's specific AirContact Lite does not disappoint.
+It's a simple backpack in a single size that offers more than sufficient padding on the shoulder straps, waist belt, and back frame.
+It also has enough adjustment options to comfortably configure to most body sizes and preferences.
+Whether you're new to backpacking or experienced and are looking to simplify your systems, this model is a good value for a simple yet comfortable backpack.